kirakirakira/urban-pancake/README.md

 Mystery game in C# for Code Louisville Software Development Course 1

 ## How To Run
-This project uses .NET Core 6.0.
+This project uses .NET 6.0.
 To download the SDK: https://dotnet.microsoft.com/en-us/download/dotnet/6.0

+You will also need the .NET CLI. https://docs.microsoft.com/en-us/dotnet/core/tools/

 There is a Makefile for this project.

-Windows:

-Mac/Linux:
 1. Clone repo
 1. Navigate to this project in the terminal.
 1. From the parent directory: